 Before this, scrolling had a snap-to-grid behavior that would jump to the beginning of a column or row.
 The snap-to-grid feature automatically aligns objects to the gridlines for an organized layout.
 With Smooth Scrolling, you can now scroll to any part of a column or row, and the screen moves along with your scrolling.

-In this Excel tutorial, you will learn about Smooth Scrolling with the mouse wheel.
-Additionally, you will see some tips for scrolling through rows and columns in older versions of Excel.
+In this Excel tutorial, we will discuss Smooth Scrolling with the mouse wheel.
+Additionally, we will present some tips for scrolling through rows and columns in older versions of Excel.

-The GIF below shows how you can scroll vertically and stop partway through a row using smooth scrolling.
-In the worksheet, I have used some large rows, and you can stop scrolling to any part of the row without snapping to the grid.
+The GIF below shows how to scroll vertically and stop partway through a row using smooth scrolling.
+In the worksheet we used some large rows, but can stop scrolling in any part of the row without snapping to the grid.

-What Is Smooth Scrolling with Mouse Wheel in Excel?
+What Is Smooth Scrolling with the Mouse Wheel in Excel?
 What Does It Resolve?

 In August 2021, Microsoft Excel released a new feature update called Smooth Scrolling.
-If you are using Microsoft 365 Production Channel (Version 2207) or later versions, you already have this feature.
+Users of Microsoft 365 Production Channel (Version 2207) or later versions already have this feature.

-The new smooth scrolling update works with two significant improvements:
+The new smooth scrolling update introduces two significant improvements:

-Before, users found it frustrating to scroll through a worksheet with large cells and see all the data.
-The main problem was that Excel automatically snapped to the grid while scrolling with the mouse wheel.
+Before, users found it frustrating to scroll through a worksheet with large cells and see all the data because Excel automatically snapped to the grid while scrolling with the mouse wheel.

-In the below GIF, you can see the screen snaps grid to grid on every row while scrolling vertically.
+In the below GIF, the screen snaps grid to grid on every row while scrolling vertically.

 The smooth scrolling feature fixes these issues and improves the scrolling experience in every way.